data-mechanics/course-2016-fal-proj/asanentz_ldebeasi_mshop_sinichol/README.md

 #### kmeans.py

-This file uses the repo from constraintSatisfaction.py and uses a k-means algorithm to determine where 2 (an arbitrarily chosen number) stops (of any of the three transport systems) should be placed.
+This file uses the repo from constraintSatisfaction.py and uses a k-means algorithm to determine where 4 stops (of any of the three transport systems) should be placed.
+To see how we determined how many clusters, uncommment "evaluate_clusters(latlong,8)".
+To see the centers of the clusters, uncomment "print(centers)".

 ## Auth